 One of the best things you can do when you notice your partner’s anxiety intensifying is to avoid becoming reactive and stressed out yourself.

-Figure out what works best for you, and then make time to practice your anxiety-management strategies every day.
-You may even want to practice together with your partner.
+Figure out what works best for you, and then make time to practice your anxiety-management strategies every day to avoid troublesome feelings.
+Find relaxation exercises to decrease muscle tension, avoid caffeine and alcohol when you feel anxiety symptoms come on, and seek out daily activities that boost health.
+You may even want to practice together with your partner — you can be a good role model for handling your stress or anxiety in healthy ways.

 6. Don't absorb all their stressors or sacrifice your own support systems